Does the Insurance Company Use A Computer to Determine How Much I Get for my Personal Injury?

 Many major insurance companies allow a computer to determine how much injury victims should collect.
 This may come as shock to many, but more than ten years ago, most insurance companies began using computer software to determine the amounts they would pay to a victim of negligence.

-The maker of "Colossus" -Computer Sciences Corporation- realizes enormous profits [10 billion in revenue 10 years ago] and says of its product:" Your adjusters can quickly interpret medical reports and look up definitions of injuries, treatments, complications and permanent impairments using AMA 5th edition data.
-Through a series of interactive questions, Colossus guides your adjusters through an objective evaluation of medical treatment options, degree of pain and suffering, degree of permanent impairment to the claimant’s body, and the impact of the injury on the claimant’s lifestyle.
-At the conclusion of a Colossus consultation, a summary of the claim is provided, including a recommended settlement range"
+The maker of “Colossus” -Computer Sciences Corporation- realizes enormous profits [10 billion in revenue 10 years ago] and says of its product:” Your adjusters can quickly interpret medical reports and look up definitions of injuries, treatments, complications and permanent impairments using AMA 5th edition data.
+As attorney Eric T. Kirk will tell you, through a series of interactive questions, Colossus guides your adjusters through an objective evaluation of medical treatment options, degree of pain and suffering, degree of permanent impairment to the claimant’s body, and the impact of the injury on the claimant’s lifestyle.
+At the conclusion of a Colossus consultation, a summary of the claim is provided, including a recommended settlement range”

 While the notion that a computer is going to determine what your personal injury it worth to you may seem frightening – it gets worse.

 The insurance company of course if free to not offer the ‘Colossus number’ if they think it is too high.